microsoft/TypeScript-Compiler-Notes/systems/debugging/settings.md

-Here are some settings that sandersn uses
+Here are some launch.json configurations that sandersn uses

 ## Hard-coded file: